PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 }, 0);
 console.log("Print something");
 ```
+Browser engine has some web API, so when engine find some methods of that API, it is marked as asynchronous methods and placed in a call stack after the synchronous tasks.
 ## 8. Difference between spread and rest operators
 When we see **...** in the code, it is either rest parameters or the spread syntax.
 There’s an easy way to distinguish between them:
 - When **...** is at the end of function parameters, it’s “rest parameters” and gathers the rest of the list of arguments into an array.